drewtodd/drewtodd.github.io/_posts/2016-10-2-playback.md

 *Me: "So, in other words, you expected to be taken to the menu page when you clicked on the link?"*

 **Wrong.** This is textbook leading the participant.
-While my intention was just to make sure I understood the user's context and expectation, I was planting a subtle suggestion in that seemingly innocent question.
+While my intention was just to make sure I understood the user's context and expectation, I was planting a subtle suggestion into that seemingly innocent question.

 Better to ask an open-ended question that gets the user talking about what's on **their** mind; not mine: